theNewDynamic/gethugo/README.md

 ## To Use

 To Use
- - Add get-hugo.sh to the root of your repo
+ - Add the `get-hugo.sh` file to the root of your repo
  - add the following to your package.json file:
  ```
  "hugo": {